-Family psychiatric/mental health nurse practitioner will be prepared to apply the nursing process and medical/medication management to promote optimal mental health while engaging in active, ongoing collaboration with clients, their families, significant others, and the interprofessional team.
+At Saint Louis University, family psychiatric/mental health nurse practitioners will be prepared to apply the nursing process and medical/medication management to promote optimal mental health while engaging in active, ongoing collaboration with clients, their families, significant others, and the interprofessional team.

 Students pursuing the family psychiatric/mental health nurse practitioner program at SLU will work with children, adolescents and adults of all ages with acute or complex mental health needs or psychiatric diagnoses.
 The family psychiatric mental health nurse practitioner program encourages evidence-based, culturally sensitive, recovery-oriented and holistic care.

 Saint Louis University's post-master's nurse practitioner certificate programs are conducted almost completely online, requiring only two visits to the St. Louis campus.

 A minimum of 15 credits are required for completion of a post-master's nurse practitioner certificate program.
 The total number of credits varies, depending on the particular certificate pursued.

 At the School of Nursing’s discretion, students may transfer three to six credits of graduate-level coursework to be applied toward their post-master's certificate program of study.

 Student files are individually reviewed and may be able to petition for advanced standing in courses such as “Advanced Health Assessment,” “Advanced Pathophysiology” and “Advanced Pharmacology.”